 |Second Criterion||The device also meets at least one of the following:|

-You can request the Breakthrough Device designation by submitting a "Designation Request for Breakthrough Device" Q-Submission.
+You can request Breakthrough Device designation by submitting a "Designation Request for Breakthrough Device" Q-Submission.
 Your designation request should be the only request in the Q-Submission.
-If you are pursuing the Breakthrough Device designation while you have other requests for feedback pending, you may want to send the requests for feedback after the FDA makes a designation decision because the designation may affect the feedback that the FDA provides on your other requests.
-The procedures for submitting a Q-Submission are outlined in the guidance Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.
+If you are pursuing the Breakthrough Device designation while you have other requests for feedback pending, you may want to send the requests for feedback after the FDA makes a designation decision, because the designation may affect the feedback that the FDA provides on your other requests.
+The procedures for submitting a Q-Submission are outlined in the guidance, Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.

-The FDA may find devices that could be good candidates for the Breakthrough Devices Program and recommend that sponsors of such devices consider applying to the program.
+Also, the FDA may find devices that could be good candidates for the Breakthrough Devices Program and recommend that sponsors of such devices consider applying to the program.

 The FDA intends to request any other information needed to inform the Breakthrough Device designation decision within 30 days of receiving your request.
 You can expect to receive a letter communicating the FDA's decision to grant or deny the Breakthrough Device designation request within 60 calendar days of the FDA receiving your request.